gkarunakaran/YouMusix/README.md

 ## Features:

 * Easy to use
-* Video duration limit - Approx 1 hour
+* Video duration limit - Approx. 1 hour
 * Highest sound quality (Depends on Video)
 * Saves a lot of bandwitdh